great-expectations/great_expectations/docs/guides/miscellaneous/migration_guide.md

 || Upgrade Report ||
 ++================++

-Your project was successfully upgraded to be compatible with Great Expectations 0.13.x.
-The config_version of your great_expectations.yml has been automatically incremented to 3.0.
+The Upgrade Helper has performed the automated upgrade steps as part of upgrading your project to be compatible with Great Expectations 0.13.x, and the config_version of your great_expectations.yml has been automatically incremented to 3.0.
+However, manual steps are required in order for the upgrade process to be completed successfully.

 A log detailing the upgrade can be found here:

-    - /Users/work/Development/ge_sandbox_for_different_config_versions/validation_operators/great_expectations/uncommitted/logs/project_upgrades/UpgradeHelperV13_20211019T170407.484814Z.json
+    - /Users/work/Development/ge_dev_tracking/MarioPod/202110/configuration_for_testing_v2_v3_migration/v2/great_expectations/uncommitted/logs/project_upgrades/UpgradeHelperV13_20211021T220138.730810Z.json
 You appear to be using a legacy capability with the latest config version (3.0).
     Your data context with this configuration version uses validation_operators, which are being deprecated.
 Please update your configuration to be compatible with the version number 3.
-Your project is up-to-date - no further upgrade is necessary.
+Your project requires manual upgrade steps in order to be up-to-date.

 ```

 Now you are ready to manually migrate Datasources and Checkpoints to be compatible with the V3 API.